fsch0203/file2fit/readme.md

-# FileFit TotalCommander Tools
+# File2fit TotalCommander Tools

-FileFit is a small collection of TotalCommander tools to manipulate files.
+File2fit is a small collection of TotalCommander tools to manipulate files.
 The development of these tools is inspired by [FileBlender](https://sector-seven.com/software/fileblender), a standalone command line wrapper to convert, join and split files and a lot more.

 The tools are based on vb-script files that can easily be adjusted or extended.
 Every tool can be integrated in TotalCommander with an entry in the Button Bar or Start Menu.

 ## Features

-### FileFit Convert
+### File2convert

 Convert music files
 - to and from wav, mp3, flac, ape, ogg